-- 1. Select the tool.
-The Message Line reads:
+Select the tool.
+The Message Line reads: Arbitrary Polygon: Pick first point.
+[Ctrl = Copy previous (Windows) or Option = Copy previous (Macintosh)].

-Arbitrary Polygon: Pick first point.
-[Ctrl = Copy previous (Windows) or Option = Copy previous (Macintosh)]. - 2.
-Click the next point as directed by the Message Line. - 3.
-Continue clicking points to complete the desired polygon.
-Single click the last point to close the polygon at its starting point. - Double-click to place the last point that is not the starting point of the polygon, and the program closes the polygon automatically.
+3. Continue clicking points to complete the desired polygon.
+Single click the last point to close the polygon at its starting point.

+Double-click to place the last point that is not the starting point of the polygon, and the program closes the polygon automatically.